 This type of advertising is perfect for the middle of the sales funnel.
 You’ve drawn them into your site through an inbound source, and now you can keep them coming back for more.
 If your industry tends to have a long sales cycle, this can be a great way to stay at the forefront of your potential clients’ minds.

 Remember, a retargeting campaign is built on the pre-existing group of visitors on your site, so the more visitors your site currently gets, the larger your potential audience will be.
-For many small businesses, there simply might not be a large enough existing audience to make retargeting feasible.
+For many small businesses, there simply might not be a large-enough existing audience to make retargeting feasible.

-Arguably the most underrated and under-utilized major advertising network out there.
+Facebook is arguably the most underrated and under-utilized major advertising network out there.
 If AdWords focuses on the bottom of your sales funnel and retargeting focuses on the middle, Facebook is all about the top of the funnel.
 It’s perfect for spreading brand awareness to those who have never heard of you.

 Your actions for this week:

 - Play around with Facebook's Ad Center.
 It's fun and you might find a small and cheap audience to advertise to.